 - Finance: Show them the ROI calculation, get feedback

-Metrics That Resonate with CFOs and CEOs
+What Metrics Resonate with CFOs and CEOs?

 Translate Engineering to Business